 1. Having to sell most of your belongings or rent a storage unit

 Depending on your age, you might have quite a lot of belongings that you don’t want to get rid of.

 You have a few options when it comes to your belongings.
 I know, getting rid of your belongings may seem daunting.

 If you don’t want to get rid of anything, you can rent a storage unit.

-Who knows, maybe one day you settle down in a house again, and you can fetch your stuff.
+Who knows, maybe one day you settle down in a house again or at least get a small home base somewhere, and you can fetch your stuff.
 However, if you plan on selling everything, I recommend that you do so at least a month or two in advance.